 Does sleep affect habit formation?

-Critically.
-During slow-wave and REM sleep, the hippocampus replays behaviors and transfers them to the basal ganglia for consolidation.
-Sleep deprivation disrupts this transfer.
+Sleep plays a critical role in habit formation.
+During slow-wave and REM sleep, the hippocampus replays newly learned behaviors and transfers them to the basal ganglia for long-term consolidation.
+Sleep deprivation disrupts this transfer process, significantly slowing the timeline for a behavior to become automatic.

 The clients who build lasting habits share one characteristic: they stopped trying to force change through effort and started building the neural architecture that makes the desired behavior the path of least resistance.
 Real-Time Neuroplasticity™ provides the mechanism — intervening in the live moment when the old cue fires, before the automatic routine activates, building new evidence that a different response can follow the same trigger.